pedal-edu/pedal/_sources/teachers/quickstart.rst.txt

 appropriate `Response`.
 As a grader, you just have to write the Instructor Control Script (or "Grading Script").
 In this Quick Start Guide, we'll show you how you can make this happen in just a few lines of code.
-Once you've got the basics, you can check out the :doc:`tutorial` for a more in-depth coverage.
+Once you've got the basics, you can check out the :doc:`examples` for a more detailed examples.

 Command Line Usage
 ^^^^^^^^^^^^^^^^^^